 Comparing Table 6, Number of Households, to Table 7, Households with Housing Problems, the most common housing problem is cost burden.
 Of total households at or under 100% AMI, 25% experience cost burden and 24% experience severe cost burden.
 There is a unique relationship between income category, cost burden, and severe cost burden.
 For households with incomes between 0-30% AMI, the incidences of non-severe cost burden is 12%, but severe cost burden rises dramatically to 56%.
 The low rate of non-severe cost burden is unexpected, but offset by the increase in severe cost burden.
-For households in the >30-50% AMI category, non-severe cost burden goes up to 33% and severe cost burden is higher than the state average at 31% but severe cost goes down to 9%.
+For households in the >30-50% AMI category, non-severe cost burden goes up to 33% and severe cost burden goes down to 29%; for households in the >50-80% AMI category, non-severe cost burden is higher than the state average at 31% but severe cost goes down to 9%.
 Finally, for households in the >80-100% AMI category, non-severe cost burden falls to 20% and severe cost burden drops to its lowest level at 4%.
-This shows that the higher the income, the less likely a household is going to be severely cost burdened.
+This shows that the higher the income, the less likely a household is going to be severely cost burdened or non-severely cost burdened.